angelinopires/Alura-Advanced-JS/README.md

 ### Advanced JavaScript II

-We continues using the same project to build and learn diffents concepts of Java Script.
+We continues using the same project to build and learn differents concepts of Java Script.
 In this modele we approached:

 * Reflection API;
+* Proxy Methodology;
+* Factory Project Pattern;